Caregiver Responsibility

 Bringing other people

-ADA eligible riders, their personal care attendants, and their companions are allowed to use East Bay Paratransit.
+ADA eligible riders, their personal care attendants (PCAs), and their companions are allowed to use East Bay Paratransit.
 Both personal care attendants and companions must travel to and from the same locations as the eligible rider they are traveling with.
-You must make reservations for them when you make the reservation for yourself.
+You must make reservations for the PCA and/or companion when you make the reservation for yourself.

 Shared rides